HomeArticlesHow ToCreate a sitemap.xml

 Step 2: Choose a Generation Method

-For most sites, do not write sitemaps by hand.
-The exception is a very small site (under 20 pages) where manual maintenance is feasible.
+For most sites, don't write sitemaps by hand.
+The exception is a very small site (under 20 pages) where manual maintenance is realistic.

 Framework or CMS plugins (recommended):